gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 performance :ref:`mdrun <gmx mdrun>` should be compiled be compiled separately with the highest (latest) ``native`` SIMD instruction set of the target architecture (supported by |Gromacs|).

-Recent Intel CPU architectures bring tradeoffs between the maximum clock frequency of the CPU (ie. its speed), and the width of the SIMD instructions it executes (ie its throughput at a given speed).
+Some Intel CPU architectures bring tradeoffs between the maximum clock frequency of the CPU (ie. its speed), and the width of the SIMD instructions it executes (ie its throughput at a given speed).
 In particular, the Intel ``Skylake`` and ``Cascade Lake`` processors (e.g. Xeon SP Gold/Platinum), can offer better throughput when using narrower SIMD because